chingchenms/llvm/docs/Coroutines.rst

    coroutine frames.

 #.
 The CoroElide optimization pass relies on coroutine ramp function to be
    inlined.
-It is possible to split the ramp function further to increase the likelihood that it will get inlined into its caller.
+It would be beneficial to split the ramp function further to increase

 #.
 Design a convention that would make it possible to apply coroutine heap
    elision optimization across ABI boundaries.